GoogleChrome/web.dev/src/site/content/en/fast/chrome-ux-report-data-studio-dashboard/index.md

 {% Img src="image/admin/AG2jdUtgsQzrxIUlLFyf.png", alt="CrUX Dashboard", width="800", height="598" %}

-The CrUX Dashboard is built with a Data Studio feature called [Community Connectors](https://developers.google.com/datastudio/connector/).
+The CrUX Dashboard is built with a Looker Studio feature called [Community Connectors](https://developers.google.com/datastudio/connector/).
-This connector is a pre-established link between the raw CrUX data on [BigQuery](https://console.cloud.google.com/bigquery?p=chrome-ux-report) and the visualizations of Data Studio.
+This connector is a pre-established link between the raw CrUX data on [BigQuery](https://console.cloud.google.com/bigquery?p=chrome-ux-report) and the visualizations of Looker Studio.
 It eliminates the need for users of the dashboard to write any queries or generate any charts.
 Everything is built for you; all you need is to provide an origin and a custom dashboard will be generated for you.